Psychiatric Medication

 Psychiatrists at Counseling and Psychological Services are available to help evaluate problems, advise whether medication may be useful, and, when clinically indicated, prescribe medication.
 Please schedule a treatment planning session on the Patient Portal or by calling 212-854-2878.

-Our psychiatrists work closely with our psychologists, social workers, and postdoctoral fellows to provide the best possible treatment.
-Our psychiatrists will work with students and our psychologists to help determine the best treatment option, but the final decision whether to try medication is up to the individual student.
+Our psychiatrists work closely with our psychologists, social workers, and postdoctoral fellows to help determine the best treatment option, but the final decision whether to try medication is up to you.
 Many who meet with our psychiatrists don’t end up taking medication.

-The psychiatrist may decide that medication is not the treatment of choice, or the student may decide not to take medication.
+The psychiatrist may decide that medication is not the treatment of choice, or you may decide not to take medication.

 Prior to the First Visit

-A student will usually meet with a counselor who will spend time inquiring about symptoms, personal history, and present circumstances.
+You will usually first meet with a counselor who will spend time inquiring about symptoms, personal history, and present circumstances.
 Having this background in advance enables our psychiatrists to provide the best-informed, most efficient care.

 To accommodate all students who need counseling services, psychiatrists do not conduct psychotherapy, but instead focus on medication consultation and management.
 We have a large staff of psychologists and social workers for students seeking psychotherapy.